top of page

 1628123116586.jpeg

 The farm is located off the beaten path on a rocky Vermont mountainside.
 The herd is milk tested through Lancaster DHIA and both the humans and goats are committed to improving the quality of American dairy goats for cheese production.
-In 2026 we will become licensed for raw milk sales.
+In 2026 we will become licensed for fluid milk sales.

 Meryl is a graduate of the Artisan Cheesemaking program at Sterling College’s School of the New American Farmstead.
 She honed her skills at the Cellars at Jasper Hill.
 She makes cheese almost every day of the year.